Infectious Diseases Fellowship

 Fellowship Overview

 The Warren Alpert Medical School Infectious Diseases Division offers a fellowship encompassing all the Brown University-based teaching hospitals.
-The Fellowship is led by Dr. Cheston Cunha, Associate Professor of Medicine (Program Director) and Dr. Martha Sanchez, Assistant Professor of Medicine (Associate Program Director).
+The Fellowship is led by Dr. Cheston Cunha, Associate Professor of Medicine (Program Director) and Dr. Calli Dogon, Assistant Professor of Medicine (Associate Program Director).
 The spectrum of activities in clinical infectious diseases runs the gamut of infectious disease pathology from evaluation of the patient with newly diagnosed HIV infection or other sexually transmitted infection, management of tick-borne infections, to care of the ICU patient with nosocomial pneumonia, to management of complicated infections in the transplant/immunocompromised patient.
 The fellowship is a two-year training program with dedicated clinical and research tracks; protected time for research and scholarly activities with mentorship from clinical, translational, and basic science research faculty; and infection control and antimicrobial stewardship rotations during Year 1 with opportunities for more intensive training during Year 2.
 The program has classes of two or three fellows annually (five fellows in total).
 A Med/Peds combined ID Fellowship is also offered through our program.

 Brown ID Fellowship Mission Statement: The Brown University Infectious Diseases Fellowship provides comprehensive training in the field of infectious diseases including patient care, the art of being a consultant, diagnostics, responsible use of antimicrobials, preventing transmission of infectious diseases; and provides career and research mentoring to the next generation of infectious diseases physician-scientists, clinicians, and clinician-educators.